jraut/mungler/README.md

 ###History:
 The tool was created for one certain web site.
 It is now flexible enough to squeeze out working versions of other pages as well.
-The developement is currently on hold.